The Castle Curriculum

 Year 3: The Sustainability Centre (nr.
 Clanfield)

-Year 4: Minstead Study Centre (New Forest).
-Children partake in a range of environmental activities in a new purpose built centre recently renovated, run by Hampshire County Council.
+Year 4: Stubbington Study Centre.
+Children partake in a range of activities in a purpose built centre run by Hampshire County Council.

 Year 6: Little Canada (Isle of Wight).
 Our oldest children spend a week on the Isle of Wight at a PGL activity centre where they enjoy team building tasks and adventurous activities designed to develop self-confidence and and a sense of achievement.
 An amazing and action packed week for children and staff!